Nearest Neighbor CCP-Based Molecular Sequence Analysis: Proposed Approach

 \subsubsection{CCP-NN}

-On the other hand, if we were to use Approximate Nearest Neighbor (ANN) via Annoy Index as a proxy for pairwise distance computation, we would significantly benefit in terms of computation time.
+On the other hand, if we were to use Approximate Nearest Neighbor (ANN) via the Annoy Index as a proxy for pairwise distance computation, we would benefit significantly in terms of computation time.
 Building an Annoy Index takes \(\mathcal{O}(N \log N \cdot f)\), because the algorithm builds a forest of random projection trees.
-Querying the Annoy Index for nearest neighbors is approximately \(\mathcal{O}(\log N)\) per query, and since this is repeated for all \(N\) samples, the complexity for querying is \(\mathcal{O}(N \log N)\).
+Querying the Annoy Index for nearest neighbors is approximately \(\mathcal{O}(\log N)\) per query, and since this is repeated for all \(N\) samples, the complexity of querying is \(\mathcal{O}(N \log N)\).

 With $n_c$ total clusters, the total time complexity becomes

 and the space complexity is;